Lista USD (LISUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lista USD Historical Price

-According to the latest data gathered on Lista USD live price page, the current price of Lista USD is 0.99971USD.
-The circulating supply of Lista USD(LISUSD) is 37.60M LISUSD , giving it a market capitalization of $37.59M.
+According to the latest data gathered on Lista USD live price page, the current price of Lista USD is 0.999047USD.
+The circulating supply of Lista USD(LISUSD) is 37.60M LISUSD , giving it a market capitalization of $37.56M.

 The Lista USD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LISUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.